erichester76/adblock-dns-server/README.md

 sudo apt install virtualenv python3 python3-dev redis-server
 ```

-* Configure Redis to use a file socket.
-If you don't need Redis for anything
+* Configure Redis to use a Unix domain socket.
+If you don't need Redis for
-else, you can also disable it from using TCP ports.
-The command below does
+anything else, you can also disable it from using TCP ports.
+The command below
-these two things mentioned above:
+does both of these things mentioned above:

 ```bash
 sudo sed -ri 's/^bind /#&/;s/^(port ).*$/\10/;s/^# (unixsocket)/\1/;s/^(unixsocketperm )[0-9]+/\1777/' /etc/redis/redis.conf